couchbase/couchnode/deps/lcb/doc/cbc.markdown

     cbc cat key -U couchbases://secure.net/topsecret_bucket?ssl=no_verify

-Connect to a password protected bucket (`protected`) on a remote host:
+Connect to a password protected bucket (`protected`) on a remote host (for servers older than 5.x):

     cbc cat key -U couchbase://remote.host.net/protected -P-
     Bucket password:

-Connect to a password protected bucket, specifying the password on the command line (INSECURE, but useful for testing dummy environments)
+Connect to a password protected bucket (for servers older than 5.x), specifying the password on the command line (INSECURE, but useful for testing dummy environments)

     cbc cat key -U couchbase://remote.host.net/protected -P t0ps3cr3t